Oops! We could not locate your form.

 SigEp has a proud tradition of academic excellence, community service, philanthropy and campus leadership.
 Our Tennessee Alpha chapter strives to fulfill the mission of Sigma Phi Epsilon, which is “Building Balanced Men.”
 With these three words, we capture the essence of SigEp’s value to its members: charting a course for men to live their best lives by embracing our cardinal principles of Virtue, Diligence and Brotherly Love and committing to the practice of Sound Mind and Sound Body.

 SigEp was founded in 1901 on the Cardinal Principles of Virtue, Diligence and Brotherly Love.
 Since that time we have been leading the way in the Greek world.
 In 1959, SigEp was among the first to remove race restrictions to membership.
 In 1991, we led the way again by creating a non-pledging membership model, the Balanced Man Program (BMP), and in 2015 our undergraduates voted to adopt the program across all our chapters.
-Just this past summer, in 2017, our undergraduates enacted a policy that will make our chapter facilities alcohol and substance-free by 2020.
+At the National Grand Chapter Conclave in 2017 SigEp undergraduates enacted a policy making all our chapter facilities alcohol and substance-free by 2020.

-As your son grows throughout his college experience, we hope you can continue to be involved with his development in SigEp at Tennessee Alpha.
+As your son grows throughout his college experience, we hope you will continue to be involved with his development in SigEp at Tennessee.

 The Balanced Man Program is the centerpiece of the SigEp chapter experience and provides the experience that today’s student needs to be successful during and after college.
 The Balanced Man Program is a non-pledging, non-hazing, four-year, personal, academic, leadership and professional skills development experience.